A History of North Texas Men's Golf

 A golf magazine once called the University of North Texas the "Notre Dame" of men's golf -- for a very good reason.
 With 83 tournament championships, including four NCAA crowns and 30 conference titles to its credit, North Texas has earned international recognition in the sport.

 In 2011 the Mean Green received its first at-large bid to the NCAA Tournament in the modern era.
-North Texas then captured consecutive conference titles in 2012 and 2013 for the first tmie since 1974-75.
+North Texas then captured consecutive conference titles in 2012 and 2013 for the first time since 1974-75.
 In 2015 the Mean Green captured the first C-USA title and their third league crown in the last four seasons.